saber-be/laravel-social-media/README.md

 # Send Request As Android or iPhone:
-The response will take effect Based on the User-Agent. if user agent match with Android or iPhone the response will be jason otherwise response will be view. also android and iPhone devices can have defferent responses.
+The response will take effect Based on the User-Agent. if user agent match with Android or iPhone the response will be jason otherwise response will be view. also android and iPhone devices can have different responses.

 add 'Android' or 'iPhone' keywords to the request's user-agent.
 example: